cgtrout/MSFS-PyScriptManager/Docs/plot_joystick.md

 ## What It Does
 - Displays live joystick X/Y movement.
+- Displays an optional rudder indicator from a user-selected device + axis.
 - Displays trim lines for fixed-wing or helicopter trim values.
 - Supports right-click joystick selection menu.
 - Persists selected joystick and window position.